Updated: 21 April 2020

 How to Find the Right Muay Thai Gym?

 It actually depends on what you are looking for and what your training goals are.
 People train Muay Thai for all sorts of reasons: fitness, self-defense, recreation, or to compete.
 Each of which requires an appropriate match to the right type of gym.
 Choosing a gym also depends on your budget, and whether you need the add-ons like 5-star facilities, MMA classes, etc. that can end up costing a bit more.
-More and more Muay Thai gyms are diversifying and introducing other curriculums like BJJ to keep up with the times so if you are into MMA, there is no lack of gyms to choose from.
+More and more Muay Thai gyms are diversifying and introducing other curriculum like BJJ to keep up with the times so if you are into MMA, there is no lack of gyms to choose from.

 You can then check out review sites (like yelp), and Muay Thai forums (reddit, sherdog) for more opinions on the gyms.
 After reading a bunch of reviews, I would do a background check (i.e. Google) to see if the instructors are legit.
 The last thing you want is to sign up for membership at a McDojo.
 If everything is looking good, call up for a trial session.
-Almost every reputable gym offers free trial session and you should take advantage of this to check and compare a few gyms.
+Almost every reputable gym offers free or paid trial session and you should take advantage of this to check and compare a few gyms.
 But if the first gym that you go to hits you in the right way, that’s great too!

 Some gyms are going to require you to sign for a full year’s worth of membership, while many others do a monthly subscription.
 If you are more comfortable with monthly fees even if it works out to be more than an annual fee, just go with whatever suits your financial profile.

 Here’s a cheat sheet on the things to look out for before signing up:

 How to Prepare for the First Muay Thai Lesson?